Keeping in mind that the pandemic is still around and by many reports might be for several more months:

-Spring is here, again, and you might want to double-check that you have:
+Spring is amongst us and you might want to double-check that you have:

 - Checked all stored vehicles and trailers to be sure they are operating correctly.
-Don't forget to check the wheel bearings on your trailers, couplers and the license to be sure it is up to date.
+Don’t forget to check the wheel bearings on your trailers.

 - Washed all the chemicals off the walk and driveways around your building.
-While you are at it, get the windows washed inside and out on your office and you might give the front entry door to your office a lick and a promise.
+While you are at it, get the windows washed inside and out on your office building.

 - Replace any broken windows, broken screen doors, and tidied up any paint that has cracked or peeled.